 Corey Hart ’79

 With gold and platinum records and a star on Canada’s Walk of Fame, Corey Hart has topped the Billboard charts multiple times and sold more than 16 million records worldwide.
-Inducted to Canada’s Music Hall of Fame in spring 2019 and with a new tour in summer 2019, he is a member of Artists Against Racism.
+Inducted to Canada’s Music Hall of Fame in spring 2019, he is a member of Artists Against Racism.

-Best known for his hit singles Sunglasses at Night and Never Surrender, he has been nominated for and won several Juno awards, including the Diamond Award for his best-selling album Boy in the Box.
+Best known for his hit singles Sunglasses at Night and Never Surrender, he has won several Juno awards, including the Diamond Award for his best-selling album Boy in the Box.

 When then-Prime Minister Stephen Harper named the Honourable Nicole Duval Hesler Chief Justice of the Quebec Court of Appeal in 2011, she became the 20th person and the first woman to hold the position since the court was created in 1849.